jhg1126q/demoEventPlanner/README.md

 - **User Authentication**: Allow users to sign up, log in, and manage their accounts securely.
 - **Event Creation**: Enable users to create new events, providing details such as event name, date, time, location, and description.
-- **Invitation Management**: Allow event creators to invite guests to their events and manage RSVPs.
-- **Notification System**: Implement a notification system to remind users about upcoming events and updates.
-- **Dashboard**: Provide users with a dashboard to view their upcoming events, RSVP status, and other relevant information.
+- **Calendar Dashboard**: Provide users with a dashboard to view their upcoming events, RSVP status, and other relevant information.
 - **Search Functionality**: Enable users to search for events based on various criteria such as date, location, or event type.

 ## Technologies Used